Definition and Examples of Amortization

 Types of Amortizing Loans

 There are numerous types of loans available, and they don’t all work the same way.
-Any installment loan is amortized and you pay the balance down to zero over time with level payments.
+Installment loans are amortized, and you pay the balance down to zero over time with level payments.
+They include:

-- Auto loans are often five-year (or shorter) amortized loans that you pay down with a fixed monthly payment.
-Longer loans are available, but you'll spend more on interest, and risk being upside-down on your loan, meaning your loan exceeds your car's resale value if you stretch things out too long to get a lower payment.
+These are often five-year (or shorter) amortized loans that you pay down with a fixed monthly payment.
+Longer loans are available, but you'll spend more on interest and risk being upside down on your loan, meaning your loan exceeds your car's resale value if you stretch things out too long to get a lower payment.

-- Home loans are traditionally 15-year or 30-year fixed rate mortgages.
-Most people don’t keep a loan for that long–they sell the home or refinance the loan at some point–but these loans work as if you were going to keep them for the entire term.
+These are often 15- or 30-year fixed-rate mortgages, which have a fixed amortization schedule, but there are also adjustable-rate mortgages (ARMs).
+With ARMs, the lender can adjust the rate on a predetermined schedule, which would impact your amortization schedule.
+Most people don’t keep the same home loan for 15 or 30 years.
+They sell the home or refinance the loan at some point, but these loans work as if a borrower were going to keep them for the entire term.

 Credit and Loans That Aren't Amortized

-- Credit cards are not amortizing loans.
-You can borrow repeatedly on the same card, and you get to choose how much you’ll repay each month (as long as you meet the minimum payment–but more is better).
-These types of loans are also known as revolving debt.
+- Credit cards: With these, you can repeatedly borrow on the same card, and you get to choose how much you’ll repay each month as long as you meet the minimum payment.
+These types of loans are also known as "revolving debt."

-- Interest-only loans don’t amortize either, at least not at the beginning.
-During the “interest-only period” you’ll only pay down the principal if you make optional additional payments above and beyond the interest cost.
+- Interest-only loans: These loans don’t amortize either, at least not at the beginning.
+During the interest-only period, you’ll only pay down the principal if you make optional additional payments above and beyond the interest cost.
+At some point, the lender will require you to start paying principal and interest on an amortization schedule or pay off the loan in full.

-- Balloon loans require you to make a large principal payment at the end of the loan’s life.
+- Balloon loans: This type of loan requires you to make a large principal payment at the end of the loan.
 During the early years of the loan, you’ll make small payments, but the entire loan comes due eventually.
-In most cases, you’ll likely refinance the balloon payment, unless you have a large sum of money on hand.
+In most cases, you’ll likely refinance the balloon payment unless you have a large sum of money on hand.